 Disable In-Private Browsing in Google Chrome/Internet Explorer/Firefox

-The Internet Explorer’s In-Private browsing can be disabled by doing simple and easy changing in Group Policy Editor.
-Walk with the below steps to do it disable in your IE.
+The Internet Explorer’s In-Private browsing can be disabled by making simple and easy changes to the Group Policy Editor.
+Follow the steps below to disable inPrivate mode in Internet Explorer.

 For this type “gpedit.msc” in Run dialog and you’ll have the window of Group Policy Editor.
-Now go to following Registry
+Now go to the following Registry

 “Computer Configuration/ Administrative Templates/Windows Components/Internet Explorer/privacy”

-Using Third Party Tool to disable Private mode
+Use Third Party Tool to disable Private mode

 IncognitoGone is a small tool that helps you block or disable In-Private Mode for all browsers.
 All activities of any user will be recorded.
 The history of each page the user visits will be available in History.
 Downloads will be also tracked through disabling the In-Private Browsing

 This is a very light resource on your system and is compatible with Windows Vista, Windows 7, Windows 8.1 and Windows 10.
 It can also work on Windows 11.

 There are two ways to disable private browsing mode in Firefox.
 You can install an add-on called Disable Private Browsing Mode Plus which will disable the private mode completely from Firefox.
 To enable it again, you will need to open Firefox in Safe Mode and then disable the plugin.